 Today, with a growing network of staff, researchers and conservation partners, Audubon’s Sanctuary Program is working to ensure that waterbird nesting sites in North Carolina are protected.

-“Audubon has worked closely with conservation partners throughout the state for decades to coordinate what we do to ensure islands are adequately protected and the birds have high quality habitats they need for nesting,” said Walker Golder, Director of NC Coast and Marshes Program.
+“Audubon has worked closely with conservation partners throughout the state for decades to coordinate what we do to ensure islands are adequately protected and the birds have high quality habitats they need for nesting,” said Walker Golder, Director of NC Coast and Marshes Program (now with NC Coastal Land Trust).

 Why it Works